The Complete Guide to the 17-Mile Drive from Monterey to Carmel

 16. The Pebble Beach Equestrian Center

-Opened in 1924, just five years after Pebble Beach Golf Links.
-A great place for private horseback riding lessons, guided trail rides along the Pacific Coastline and horse show events.
+Opened in 1924, just five years after Pebble Beach Golf Links, the Equestrian Center is a great place for private horseback riding lessons, guided trail rides along the Pacific Coast, and horse show events.

 17. Ford Meadow